When to Spay a German Shepherd Puppy: Best Age Guide

 How long is the recovery for a GSD spay?

-Signs Your Puppy is Ready for Her Procedure
+How You Might Notice Your Puppy Is Ready for the Procedure

 Summary of Recommendations